NicoD-SBC/armbian-gaming/README.md

 /bin/bash ./armbian-gaming.sh (do not use sudo or root user)

 For winex86!
 Not needed for wine64 Jammy/Sid.
-  Instal wine x86 packages with armbian-gaming Download Wine 5.13 I686 https://sourceforge.net/projects/wine/files/Slackware%20Packages/5.13/i686/
+  Install wine x86 packages with armbian-gaming Download Wine 5.13 I686 https://sourceforge.net/projects/wine/files/Slackware%20Packages/5.13/i686/